cogover/docs/process-with-chatgpt/README.md

-# 📄 ChatGPT API Documentation
+# 📄 ChatGPT API Documentation for Cogover Process

-This document describes how to interact with OpenAI's ChatGPT API for uploading files and sending chat prompts.
+This document describes how to interact with OpenAI's ChatGPT API to support **Cogover Process**, including uploading candidate CVs and sending chat prompts for automated evaluation.

 ---